AgDude/ngCombobox/README.md

 This is a fork from:
 Tags input directive for AngularJS.
 Check out the [ngTagsInput website](http://mbenford.github.io/ngTagsInput) for more information.
 Many thanks to mBedford for the work he put into it.
-This fork has different objective from ngTagsInput, which are outlined below.
+This fork has different objectives from ngTagsInput, which are outlined below.

 ## Requirements